jrheard/madison-wcb/docs/index.rst

 If your goal is to find the sanest, best way to paint pictures using a WaterColorBot, your best bet is to read through `the official documentation <http://wiki.evilmadscientist.com/WaterColorBot_Software>`_ and use one of the programs that it recommends.
-If you'd like to write Python code that directly drives the WaterColorBot, though, |madison_wcb| is the library for you.
+If you'd like to write Python code that directly drives the WaterColorBot, though - perhaps as a teaching aid, for a fun classroom project -
+|madison_wcb| is the library for you.

-|madison_wcb| was written for the use of an intermediate Python class in Madison High School
+|madison_wcb| was written for use in an intermediate Python class in Madison High School
 in Portland, Oregon.
 It has a few intentional API quirks - ``get_color()`` takes an index like ``3`` instead of a string like ``"red"``, and users are required to call ``initialize()`` manually at the start of their program - that have been intentionally included to give students practice in deciphering new libraries and their documentation.
+Wink emoji.